Skip to main content

 The Narrative Component Your Subjective Experience

-While objective data is crucial, is an equally important piece of documentation.
+While objective data is crucial, your subjective experience is an equally important piece of documentation.
 A detailed, written history of your symptoms, including their onset, duration, and impact on your quality of life, provides the clinical context for your laboratory results.
 Many clinicians use standardized questionnaires to quantify symptoms related to androgen deficiency, menopause, or general well-being.

 Completing these forms diligently provides a valuable record of your experience and a baseline against which to measure the success of your treatment.